7RU7H/CTFs/HackTheBox/Retired-Machines/Sharp/Sharp-Helped-Through.md

 lars:G123HHrth234gRG
 ```

 Whereas Ippsec tries to break the application.
 Due to it be a configuration of a state containing a password that is backed-up, he replaces Adminstrator we Ippsec and removes the password so that when deleteing the non-.bak file the application will reload with the backup containing a black password for ippsec.
 Then the tool lets you hide passwords and view them!
+This prompted me to try ano// Hide in Plain WebApp - redirect to actual Webserver

+// Hide inandthrough  - symlink - rk controlled directory - backup
+// --custom-backup-loc

+// Persistence scripts to load as modules
+// default persistence - Linux - chattr etc

+// --persistence

+// If Header X (Key) , Agent Y (Almost legitimate Agent string) , Header Z (Cmd:A |Shell:B )  Do -> Open Backdoor and respond with fingerprint for ssl-age
+// Header U: upload binary to server and execute - putty.exe, etc

+// Open Backdoor
+// process .exe
-This prompted me to try another Application Pentest CTF challenge no HTB.
+// proc gnuintegrityther Application Pentest CTF challenge no HTB.

 - Find an Application?
 	- Recreate environment, observe how it runs